Retrieval-augmented generation: Challenges

+RAG poisoning

 RAG systems may retrieve factually correct but misleading sources, leading to errors in interpretation.
 In some cases, an LLM may extract statements from a source without considering its context, resulting in an incorrect conclusion.
-Additionally, when faced with conflicting information RAG models may struggle to determine which source is accurate.
+Additionally, when faced with conflicting information, RAG models may struggle to determine which source is accurate.
 The worst case outcome of this limitation is that the model may combine details from multiple sources producing responses that merge outdated and updated information in a misleading manner.
 According to the MIT Technology Review, these issues occur because RAG systems may misinterpret the data they retrieve.

+On September 2025, Israel paid Clock Tower X $6 million in order to sway public opinion to a more favourable view of the country (hasbara) after support plummeted due to its genocidal conduct during the Gaza war.
+Clock Tower X used RAG poisoning to flood the information space with sites and content sympathetic to Israel.